binhtv/cs572/homework_02/exercise1.md

 	* `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

-	On main module, the order in which the timers are executed is non-deterministic on main module while  within an I/O cycle, the immediate callback is always executed first. **So sometime you want to execute some callbacks before any timers within an I/O cycle just use `setImmediate()`**
+	On main module, the order in which the timers are executed is non-deterministic on main module while  within an I/O cycle, the immediate callback is always executed first. **So sometime you want to execute some callbacks before any timers within an I/O cycle, just use `setImmediate()`**

 2. Difference between `process.nextTick()` and `setImmediate()`